pbek/QOwnNotes/docs/content/scripting/hooks.md

      *
      * @param {NoteApi} note - the note object
      * @param {string} markdown - the markdown that is about to being converted to html
-     * @param {string} forExport - the html is used for an export, false for the preview
+     * @param {string} forExport - true if the html is used for an export, false for the preview
      * @return {string} the modified markdown or an empty string if nothing should be modified */ function preNoteToMarkdownHtmlHook(note, markdown, forExport);